 When you open the door, you are going to see a yellow mark within your camera.
 You can see the same on the film box.
 Just place the two signs together, and your film is in its place.
 Now, close the door and start shooting.

 When you are shooting, the films come out from the top of the camera.
 It takes about 1.5 – 2 minutes to develop.
-Sometimes I find that the colours get deeper after a little extra time.
+Sometimes I find that the colors get deeper after a little extra time.

 The film-feed-out is automatic, so you don’t have to worry about film advancing.
-There is an exposure counter window on the back of the camera, so you can see how many shots you have left.
+There is an

 Also, you can buy films with different kinds of frames.
-Some of them are colourful or even patterned.
+Some of them are colorful or even patterned.
 The frames don’t just look nice, but you can label the images by writing or drawing on them.
 You can even buy monochrome film to take stunning black and white images.